 - Costs of shipping

-However, in FOB agreements, the seller transfers responsibility to the buyer as soon as the goods leave the location of the seller or once the buyer receives the goods depending on the exact agreement.
+However, in FOB agreements, the seller transfers responsibility to the buyer as soon as the goods leave the seller’s location (FOB shipping point) or buyer’s location (FOB destination).

 Learn about the different types of invoices and how to make an invoice with our small business tutorial.

 For easier and faster invoicing on the go, try Bookipi Invoice for free.
 Get Bookipi Expense for free for a business and personal expense tracker.